Accommodations Toolkit

 Virginia

-Students with disabilities are expected to have practice in using the audio accommodation prior to being administered an audio SOL test.
+Students with disabilities are expected to have practice in using the audio accommodation prior to being administered an audio Growth Assessment or SOL test.

-• The online audio accommodation on the SOL test may be provided to students who typically have a read-aloud accommodation during instruction or to those who use recorded media or text readers in the classroom.
+• The online audio accommodation on a Growth Assessment or SOL test may be provided to students who typically have a read-aloud accommodation during instruction or to those who use recorded media or text readers in the classroom.

-• If the IEP Team or 504 Committee determines that the online audio accommodation is the more appropriate accommodation, the student should have practice with audio practice items available in the online application, TestNav, which is used to administer online SOL tests.
-See the TestNav 8 SOL Practice Items page on the Virginia Department of Education website for more details of how to access the audio practice items.
+• If the IEP Team or 504 Committee determines that the online audio accommodation is the more appropriate accommodation, the student should have practice with audio practice items available in the online application, TestNav, which is used to administer online Growth Assessments and SOL tests.
+See the SOL Practice Items page on the Virginia Department of Education website for more details of how to access the audio practice items.

-The online audio accommodation for the 2016 Mathematics SOL tests, the 2017 Reading SOL tests, and the 2015 History SOL tests (Virginia Studies, Civics and Economics, and Virginia and United States History) will be delivered through the text-to-speech feature in TestNav.
-The online audio accommodation for the World History to 1500 test, World History from 1500 to the Present test, World Geography test, all Science tests, and all Writing tests will continue to use the audio player in TestNav.
+The online audio accommodation for the 2016 Mathematics SOL tests, the 2017 Reading SOL tests, the 2018 Science SOL tests, and the 2015 History SOL tests (Virginia Studies, Civics and Economics, and Virginia and United States History) will be delivered through the text-to-speech feature in TestNav.
+The online audio accommodation for the World History to 1500 test, World History from 1500 to the Present test, World Geography test, Science (2010) tests, and all Writing tests will continue to use the audio player in TestNav.

 • the student is retaking the EOC Reading test, having failed the previous attempt(s) without using the read-aloud or audio accommodation; and